Book now: The best summer music festivals

-A newbie to the summer music scene in Oz, this all-killer-no-filler one day party is certainly living up to the tagline again in the New Year after an ace first festy in 2016, with this second round headlined by electronic Aussie legends Empire of the Sun, Peking Duk and Slumberjack, just to name a few.
+A newbie to the summer music scene in Oz, this all-killer-no-filler one day party is certainly living up to the tagline again in the New Year after an ace first festy in 2018, with this second round headlined by upcoming RNB and Hip-Hop hitters Post Malone and SZA along with electronic legends like Zhu and Drezo.

 But the best part?
 With only one stage, there’ll be no clashes and it legit will feel like one massive party with everyone getting down together.

 Go to FOMO Festival if… Electronic beats are your dance jam and you don’t want the fuss of to-and-froing.

 It’s official: Electric Gardens Festival is backing it up again this summer with a killer lineup that will make every electronic house lover weak at the knees.
 And the best part is this festival is on the day before the Australia Day long weekend! #winning

 Just the fact the original superstar DJ.
 FATBOY SLIM will be headlining at The Marquee, Brisbane Showgrounds was enough to impress, but backing it up with North London’s Gorgon City and Detroit’s Mark Kitchen (a.k.a MK) has added the cherry on top of this supercharged one-day party.